 The diagnosis can be established right after birth, though prenatal diagnosis with modern imaging tools maybe feasible .

-Because there is no blood or genetic test for CLOVES Syndrome, diagnosis is made by medical exam, observed physical characteristics and clinical information/history.
+Historically CLOVES Syndrome diagnosis has made by medical exam, observed physical characteristics and clinical information/history.
+Recently with the discovery of genetic mutation in CLOVES and PROS conditions, tissue testing for PIK3CA can be performed.
 The diagnosis can be established right after birth, though prenatal diagnosis with modern imaging tools maybe feasible.